Map-Only Advocates

 • Event-based presence — a pop-up, booth, or temporary location where “visit us here” is more useful than “message us”

-• Institutional partners — organizations (hospitals, schools, dealerships) where there’s no single person to chat with, but you want them on the map with a “call our front desk” CTA
+• Institutional partners — organizations (hospitals, schools, dealerships) where there’s no single person to chat with, but you want them on the map with a “call our front desk” alternate contact

 • Privacy-conscious advocates — willing to be listed but don’t want to manage a conversation inbox